Making Flours and Ground Meals at Home

-- You will have access to all kinds of meals and flours that are not commercially available: amaranth flour, prickly pear cactus seed flour, barley flour, millet flour, oat flour, and more, and grinding your own seed is certainly necessary if you grow these plants yourself.
+- You will have access to all kinds of meals and flours that are not commercially available: amaranth flour, prickly pear cactus seed flour, barley flour, millet flour, oat flour, and more.
+Grinding your own seed is certainly necessary if you grow these plants yourself.

 - The grains will retain more of their nutrients because they are being stored whole until just before they are needed.

-- You will have the best-tasting breads and baked goods you can imagine, because you are using the freshest and purest ingredients.
+- You will have the best-tasting bread and baked goods you can imagine because you are using the freshest and purest ingredients.

 Question: Should I toast grains before grinding them?